w8s/pandoc-pdf-template/README.md

 # pandoc-pdf-template

-This repo contains a Latex template file for Pandoc to generated a decent looking PDF right off the bat.
+This repo contains a Latex template file for Pandoc to generate a decent looking PDF right off the bat.
 If you have any recommendations, or tweaks to make it better, please let me know.
 I would love to hear from you.

 A sample PDF can be seen at `sample/The Name of the Document.pdf`.